-Disclosure Requirement related to ESRSNESRS 2 SBM-3 - Material impacts s, risks and opportunities and their interaction with strategy and business model
+Disclosure Requirement related to NESRS 2 SBM-3 - Material impacts and their interaction with strategy and business model

-- AR 6.
+AR 6.
 Impacts on the undertaking's own workforce can originate in its strategy or business model in a number of different ways.
+For example, impacts may relate to the undertaking's value proposition (such as providing lowest cost products or services, or high-speed delivery, in ways that put pressure on labour rights in its own operations), or its cost structure and the revenue model (such as shifting inventory risk to suppliers, with knock-on effects on the labour rights of people who work for them).

+AR 7.

-For example, impacts may relate to the undertaking's value proposition (such as providing lowest cost products or services, or high-speed delivery, in ways that put pressure on labour rights in its own operations), or its cost structure and the revenue model (such as shifting inventory risk to suppliers, with knock-on effects on the labour rights of people who work for them). - AR 7.
-Impacts on the undertaking's own workforce that originate in the strategy or business model can also bring material risks to the undertaking.
-For example, risks arise if some people in the workforce are at risk of forced labour, and the undertaking is importing products into countries where the law allows for the confiscation of imported goods that are suspected of being made with forced labour.
-An example of opportunities for the undertaking may result from providing opportunities for the workforce such as job creation and upskilling in the context of a "just transition".
-Another example, in the context of a pandemic or other severe health crisis, relates to the undertaking potentially relying on contingent labour with little to no access to sick care and health benefits that may face severe operational and business continuity risks as workers have no choice but to keep working while sick, further exacerbating the spread of the disease and causing major supply chain breakdowns.
-Reputational and business opportunity risks linked to the exploitation of lowskilled, low-paid workers in sourcing geographies with minimal protections for them are also increasing with media backlash and consumer preferences moving to more ethically sourced or sustainable goods. - AR 8.
-Examples of particular characteristics of people in the undertaking's own workforce that may be considered by the undertaking when responding to paragraph 15 relate to young people that may be more susceptible to impacts on their physical and mental development, or women in a context where women are routinely discriminated against in the terms and conditions of work, or migrants in a context where the market for the supply of labour is poorly regulated and workers are routinely charged recruitment fees.
+Another example of such impacts on own workforce that could be relevant is in the context of a pandemic or other severe health crisis and where contingent labour has little to no access to sick care and health benefits.
+Such a situation could leave workers with no choice but to keep working while sick, further exacerbating the spread of the disease.
+A further example is where would be the exploitation of low-skilled, low-paid workers in sourcing geographies with minimal protections for them including not paying living wage that would improve their livelihoods and life quality.

+AR 8.
+Other examples of particular characteristics of people in the undertaking's own workforce that may be considered by the undertaking when responding to paragraph 15 relate to young people that may be more susceptible to impacts on their physical and mental development, or women in a context where women are routinely discriminated against in the terms and conditions of work, or migrants in a context where the market for the supply of labour is poorly regulated and workers are routinely charged recruitment fees.
 For some people in the workforce, the inherent nature of the activity that they are required to undertake may put them at risk (for example, people required to handle chemicals or operate certain equipment or low paid employees who are on "zero hours" contracts).